-- State whether applicable IFRSs as adopted by the European Union have been followed for the Group financial statements and UK Accounting Standards, comprising FRS 101, have been followed for the Company financial statements, subject to any material departures disclosed and explained in the financial statements;
+- state whether applicable IFRSs as adopted by the European Union have been followed for the Group financial statements and United Kingdom Accounting Standards, comprising FRS 101, have been followed for the Company financial statements, subject to any material departures disclosed and explained in the financial statements;

-- Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and the Company will continue in business.
+- prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Group and Company will continue in business.

-The Directors are responsible for the maintenance and integrity of the Company’s website.
+The Directors of the ultimate parent company are responsible for the maintenance and integrity of the ultimate parent company’s website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.